Denmark

 Sitting in an outdoor cafe with heaters running and a blanket on the back of each chair—in July

 At various points in history, southern Jutland was part of Germany (where it was known as North Schleswig).
 Visitors to the region today still consist mainly of Germans.
-When people realized that we couldn’t speak Danish, they usually tried German before English.
+When people realized we couldn’t speak Danish, they usually tried German before English.

 Blog Posts